 A person can easily exercise in Kyiv.
 There are many gyms (cross fit, yoga, boxing, all sorts of sports clubs).
 Kyiv has tons of parks for walking and running.
 Bicycling is also common, as I know some people at the Embassy who bike year round and see couriers bike around the city all the time.
 In addition, there is always the option of streaming workouts for days when a person does not feel like leaving the house (during winter, for example).

 Prior to moving to Kyiv, I worked out almost every day for three and a half years.
 I varied my workouts- from online workouts to running to yoga.
 Since moving to Kyiv I have worked out nearly every day by streaming workouts at home.
 Although I love my at home workouts, I really missed practicing yoga.
 I was hesitant to join a yoga studio here due to the fact that I am not fluent in Ukrainian or Russian.
-So, I did workouts at home, wishing I could attend in person yoga classes as well.
+So, I did workouts at home instead.

 The language barrier was still a concern for me.
 My first test of the language barrier was the treadmill.
 Our first day, on a high of joining a new gym, My husband and I worked out.
 Since there were no group exercise classes at the time we arrived for our workout, I chose to run on the treadmill.
 For some reason it did not occur to me that the words on the buttons and instructions on the treadmill would be in a language other than English.
 Which, in retrospect it makes sense for the words to be in the local language, but I was not mentally prepared for that.
 The distance was calculated in kilometers instead of miles, which also made it a challenge for me to figure out the appropriate speed to set the treadmill.